 Know How It Works

 Knowing how a hormonal birth control method works means knowing what it’s made of, so do your homework.
 Estrogen has many potential side effects, including headaches, nausea, and breast tenderness.
-Progestin (synthetic progesterone) shares these side effects and may also worsen acne.
+Progestin (synthetic progesterone) has these side effects and may worsen acne.

 Progestin-only contraception can be used while breastfeeding, but it must be taken at virtually the same time every day.
 It also tends to make periods irregular.